 4. Plenty of Opportunities

-The Ministry of Manpower or MOM has put in place certain employment regulations to ensure Singaporean citizens and permanent residents are given a leg up when it comes to job opportunities.
+Certain employment regulations ensure Singaporean citizens and permanent residents are given a leg up when it comes to job opportunities.
 Unfortunately, foreign workers will get the shorter end of the stick as the new rulings only allow employers to hire a certain number of foreign workers according to the needs and requirements of the particular industry.
 This restricts employers from being too dependent on foreign labour (non-residents of Singapore) and asks of them to prioritise the employment of Singaporeans and permanent residents.

 Flexible Working Hours